qty567/GitFerret/README_EN.md

-# GitFerret - An Efficient GitHub Sensitive Information Scanning Tool
+# GitFerret - An Efficient GitHub Sensitive Information Scanner

 ## [中文](README.md)

-GitFerret is a command-line tool written in Go, designed to help security researchers and developers efficiently scan GitHub repositories for potential sensitive information leaks, such as API keys, passwords, and private keys, using custom search rules (Dorks).
+GitFerret is a command-line tool written in Go, designed to help security researchers and developers efficiently scan GitHub code repositories for potential sensitive information leaks, such as API keys, passwords, and private keys, using customizable search rules (Dorks).

-The design of this tool draws inspiration from excellent open-source projects like GitDorker, with significant optimizations in performance, concurrency handling, and rule precision to achieve a lower false positive rate and a more stable scanning experience.
+The design of this tool is inspired by excellent open-source projects like GitDorker, with significant optimizations in performance, concurrency, and rule precision to achieve a lower false-positive rate and a more stable scanning experience.

-### ✨ Features
+✨ Features

 - **High-Concurrency Scanning**: Leverages Go's concurrency features to support multi-threaded scanning tasks, greatly increasing scanning speed.
-- **Multi-Token Support**: Supports loading multiple GitHub Personal Access Tokens (PATs) from a file, effectively circumventing API rate limits by rotating through them.
+- **Multiple Token Support**: Supports loading multiple GitHub Personal Access Tokens (PATs) from a file, effectively circumventing API rate limits by rotating through them.
-- **Flexible Targets & Rules**: Allows for batch importing of scanning targets (e.g., domains, company names) and search rules (Dorks) from files.
+- **Flexible Targets & Rules**: Supports batch importing of scan targets (e.g., domains, company names) from a file.
+Features three built-in dork sets (`small`, `medium`, `all`) that can be easily selected via a flag.
-- **Low False-Positive Rate**: Utilizes built-in, optimized, and stricter regular expression rules that distinguish between high-risk filenames and file contents, effectively reducing invalid alerts.
+- **High Precision & Low False-Positive Rate**: Implements a tuned strict detection mode that matches high-risk filenames, high-certainty key signatures (like AWS key formats), and common key-related keywords (like `api_key`) to significantly reduce false positives while maintaining a high recall rate.
-- **Real-Time Results Output**: Any sensitive information found during the scan is immediately written to the specified output file without waiting for the task to complete.
+- **Real-time Output**: Any sensitive information found during the scan is immediately written to the specified output file without waiting for the task to complete.
-- **User-Friendly Progress Bar**: Intuitively displays the real-time progress of the scanning task, the number of completed items, and the estimated time remaining in the command line.
+- **User-Friendly Progress Bar**: Intuitively displays the real-time progress of the scanning task, including completed items and estimated time remaining, directly in the command line.
-- **Automatic Rate Limit Handling**: Can automatically detect GitHub API rate limits, wait silently in the background, and resume automatically once the limit is lifted, requiring no manual intervention.
+- **Automatic Rate Limit Handling**: Automatically detects GitHub API rate limits and waits silently in the background, resuming the task once the limit is reset without manual intervention.
-- **Smart Output Path**: Prioritizes saving the results file in the current directory.
-If a permission error is encountered, it will automatically attempt to save the file to your user home directory, ensuring the program runs smoothly.
+- **Intelligent Output Path**: Prioritizes saving the results file in the program's current directory.
+If a permission error occurs, it automatically attempts to save the file to your personal home directory to ensure the program runs smoothly.

-### 🛠️ Installation & Configuration
+🛠️ Installation & Setup

-**1. Environment Requirements**
+**1. Requirements**

-- Go programming language environment (version >= 1.16)
+- Go environment (version >= 1.18)

 **2. Download & Compile**